 Three Laureates — Gold, Silver and Bronze — will be selected from each of the seven national and regional Coalitions forming ICCAR.
-All 21 names will be announced on December 2020.
+All 21 names will be announced in Spring 2021.

 We regret to announce that, due to the COVID-19 pandemic, it will unfortunately not be possible to organize a high-level conference at UNESCO Headquarters, as initially planned, and to invite the laureates to attend.

-However, all will be invited to attended an online Award ceremony in December 2020 during which the names of the seven Gold winning laureates will be announced.
+However, all will be invited to attended an online Award ceremony during which the names of the seven Gold winning laureates will be announced.